fullstack-development/developers-roadmap/backend/python/junior-1/python.md

 ## Numbers
-- What is the difference between integer number and float number?
+- What is the difference between an integer number and a float number?
 - Arithmetic operators
   - Which exist?
-  - When are they used?
+  - When to use?
-  - How are they used?
+  - How to use?
 - What is the difference between division and floor(integer) division?

 #### Resources